sharkdp/bat/README.md

 ## Customization

-`bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any Sublime Text language definitions and highlighting theme.
+`bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any Sublime Text language definition and theme.

-To build your own syntax-set and theme, follow these steps:
+To build your own language-set and theme, follow these steps:

-Create a folder with syntax highlighting theme:
+Create a folder with a syntax highlighting theme:
 ``` bash
 mkdir -p ~/.config/bat/themes
 cd ~/.config/bat/themes